Overview

 What are course outlines and how should I submit them to OzTREKK?

 A course outline includes all the necessary information about a university course.
 It will include the course title, the year, the learning goals, the professor’s contact information, reading materials and most important, a weekly learning schedule.
 This will help the universities to see what you studied on a week-to-week basis and assess if you have covered the material they expect you to know.
+Course outlines should contain the following information:

-• Year and semester date
+- Year and semester date

-• Faculty contact information
+- Faculty contact information

-• Course description
+- Course description

-• Hours of study
+- Hours of study

-• Textbook information
+- Textbook information

-• Detailed list of topics that are covered in the course; usually found in a detailed lecture schedule or list of chapter readings
+- Detailed list of topics that are covered in the course; usually found in a detailed lecture schedule or list of chapter readings

-Please note, one-paragraph course descriptions will not suffice.
-The university would like to see course outlines like those handed out at the beginning of the semester, which outline all topics covered within the course.
+Unfortunately, the universities won’t accept one-paragraph course descriptions; they require course outlines like those handed out at the beginning of the semester, which outline all topics covered within the course.
 If you do not have copies of these on hand, contact the faculty from which you undertook these courses, as they usually have copies on file.

-These course outlines must be attached to the email in PDF (do not send PDF links) and labelled in the following manner:
+These course outlines must be uploaded as PDFs to the OzTREKK student portal and labelled in the following manner:

 CAPS 391 Human Anatomy I UBC F2015 (COURSE CODE)(Name of Course)(University)(Semester & Year)